Spring classes begin February 5th

-All classes are held on ICC’s Peoria Campus and are taught by an EP!C Instructor.
-Courses are for students age 16 and older with a learning or intellectual disability.
-Each class participant will receive a certificate of course completion.
+All classes are held on ICC’s Peoria and Pekin Campuses and are taught by an EP!C Instructor.
+Courses are for students age 16 and older.
+Classes are designed to promote capabilities and empower students to understand their way of learning.
+At the end of the course, students will receive a certificate from EP!C.

 To see the full list of offerings and to register visit our class link on ICC’s website.